The Best Tent For Dog Owners 2021(Reviews)

 If you are to keep an animal in a confined space, then ventilation is something that you need to accord a lot of consideration.
 In order for the dog to be safe, you need to consider:

-- A well-ventilated tent when camping with dogs in summer to avoid a hot stuffy tent
+- A well-ventilated tent when camping with dogs on summer trips to avoid a hot stuffy tent

-- A tent that offers enough ventilation in winter without compromising the level of heat within
+- A tent that offers plenty of ventilation in winter without compromising the level of heat within

 Never leave the dog alone in the tent even it if is well ventilated, especially if you are leaving for large periods of time.

-- You need a wide enough opening that you and your dog can both fit into without causing a tear to it
+- You should a wide enough opening that you and your dog can both fit into without causing a tear to it

-- You need a fastening that can be easily opened with one hand in case you are holding your dog’s leash in the other
+- Also you need a fastening that can be easily opened with one hand in case you are holding your dog’s leash in the other

 - You also need to opening to be complex enough that the dog cannot open and slip away into the night while you sleep